 Modeling design techniques to create natural and architectural environments to be used for animated films and gaming.
 Study of various lighting techniques, shading and shadowing.
+Prerequisite: CMT 135 or CMT 160.

 CMT 185.
 3D Shading and Lighting Techniques

 Study of various global, scene and character lighting techniques, shading and shadowing, and creating atmospheres and reflections that bring computer generated 3D scenes to life.
 Examines environmental and studio lighting to bring real life experience into the digital production process.